Your Guide to Post-Christmas Day Cleanup

 How to remove wine stains from carpet and household furniture

 If you’ve decided to really let your hair down – and who can blame you after the year we’ve had! – then you probably spilled some wine.
 Not to worry, it can all be removed quite easily.
-There are wine removal products you can use, however we recommend using the natural products already in your home.
-They include white vinegar, table salt, baking soda and even milk.
+There are wine removal products you can use, however, we recommend using the natural products already in your home or to consider carpet cleaners London service, if you have too many carpets with the signs of “well spent Christmas”.
+They include white vinegar, table salt, baking soda, and even milk.

 How to remove red wine stains with salt or baking soda